hph/stocks/README.md

 + Historical data and personal portfolio graphs (matplotlib)
 + Cross-platform e-mail and desktop notifications
 + Initial setup command to configure a portfolio
++ Modify the way the program is used but keep the current commands optional
 + Use optparser for option parsing

 And more.